Reentrant Localization Transition in a Quasiperiodic Thue-Morse Chain: Origin of reentrant localization

-The reentrant delocalized pocket reported in the main text for the Thue–Morse (TM) modulation could, in principle, be an artifact of the sitewise parity balance (equal number of 0s and 1s) rather than the deterministic aperiodic correlations of the TM sequence.
-To disentangle these possibilities we repeat the phase–diagram calculation after replacing TM by two ensembles of random binary sequences: (i) an unbiased i.i.d.\ Bernoulli ensemble and (ii) a balanced random ensemble that preserves the global 50/50 parity but destroys all correlations.
+The reentrant delocalized pocket reported in the main text for the Thue–Morse (TM) modulation could, in principle, originate either from the global balance of the binary signs or from the deterministic aperiodic correlations of the TM sequence.
+To distinguish these possibilities, we repeat the phase-diagram calculation after replacing the TM sequence by two ensembles of random binary sequences: (i) an unbiased i.i.d.\ Bernoulli ensemble and (ii) a balanced random ensemble that preserves the global 50/50 ratio of the two signs while destroying their deterministic correlations.